u-fire/Embedded-CopyPasta/README.md

 }
 ```

 Not bad, right?
 You might have noticed it said `No board specified to make PlatformIO project.
 Use -b to pass board identifier`.
 If you pass a [PlatformIO board identifier](https://docs.platformio.org/en/latest/boards/index.html), it will make and save the code, then make a PlatformIO project.
-PlatformIO can download the libraries and create the build enviornment automatically for you.
+PlatformIO can download the libraries and create the build environment automatically for you.

 Enter this `ecp -c copy/dallas_ds18b20.copy -p pasta/print.pasta -o ds18b20 -b uno` and you should see the project created and compiled.
 If everything worked, you will see `Looks like everything worked, the project is in /[path]/ds18b20`